 You are a human being.

-So look at all the factors and try to understand how they affect each other.
+So look at all the factors and understand how they affect each other.

-Then maybe you will be able to judge the outcomes properly.
+Then maybe you will be able to judge the outcomes correctly.

 Sometimes, there is only one causing factor.